robinwesterback/deploy-react-app/README.md

 The Favicon was generated [here](https://realfavicongenerator.net/ "Favicon").

 ### Acknowledgements
+I'm happy that I got inspired to create the ROI calculator by Christian, CEO of [Megapixel Group](https://www.megapixel.group/ "Megapixel Group").
+Alex the Man inspired me to create the app using [React](https://reactjs.org/ "React") as a framework.
+I believe [React](https://reactjs.org/ "React") has proved to be a very good framework for creating this application and for long-term effiency.
+It works better and is easier to work with than I could have imagined.
+I'm looking forward to keep improving my knowledge of JavaScript and React to improve this application as well as applying it to future projects.

+## Resources
 Below is a list of the resources used to create this project:

 - [Deploying a React App to GitHub Pages](https://github.com/gitname/react-gh-pages "Create React App and deploy to GitHub Pages")